 Now, most of the time, the undercover agent is pretending to be someone who has access to a minor, not the purported minor.
 These are known as “intermediary” cases, and different federal courts are split on what type of access the undercover agent can claim to the fictitious child as well as what type of things can be said to the agent to constitute “enticement.”
 These are complex issues that require an accomplished attorney who has experience with these types of cases.

 Section 2A3.1(b)(6)(B) of the Guidelines enhance potential sentences for child enticement charges and other sexual offenses for the “use of a computer.”
 The Guidelines explain:

 “Use of a Computer or Interactive Computer Service.—Subsection (b)(6)(B) provides an enhancement if a computer or an interactive computer service was used to (i) persuade, induce, entice, or coerce a minor to engage in prohibited sexual conduct; or (ii) facilitate transportation or travel, by a minor or a participant, to engage in prohibited sexual conduct.
 Subsection (b)(6)(B) is intended to apply only to the use of a computer or an interactive computer service to communicate directly with a minor or with a person who exercises custody, care, or supervisory control of the minor.
 Accordingly, the enhancement would not apply to the use of a computer or an interactive computer service to obtain airline tickets for the minor from an airline’s Internet site.”

 Federal criminal charges stemming from alleged child pornography are among some of the most serious criminal offenses a person can face.
-Therefore, it is crucial that you immediately contact a federal child pornography attorney who has experience in defending clients against such charges, and who has long-standing relationships with the authorities and courts that will be handling your case.
+Therefore, it is crucial that you immediately contact a Maryland federal child pornography attorney who has experience in defending people against such charges, and who has long-standing relationships with the authorities and courts that will be handling your case.

 If you live in Virginia, you can find more information here.